Walrus: Anatomy

 While some outsized Pacific males can weigh as much as 2000 kg, most weigh between 800 and 1700 kg.
 An occasional male of the Pacific subspecies far exceeds normal dimensions.
 In 1909, a walrus hide weighing 500 kg was collected from an enormous bull in Franz Josef Land, while in August 1910, Jack Woodson shot a 4.9 m walrus, harvesting its 450 kg hide.
 Since a walrus's hide usually accounts for about 20% of its body weight, the total body mass of these two giants is estimated to have been at least 2300 kg.
+However, in a 2015 study examining the sizes of large marine animals, McClain and colleagues found that both of the former records were difficult to verify, and that the maximum weight recorded was a male measuring 3.8 m in length and 1883 kg, and a maximum length of 3.95 m were considered the most reliable and accurately measured individuals.
 The Atlantic subspecies weighs about 10–20% less than the Pacific subspecies.
 Male Atlantic walrus weigh an average of 900 kg.
 The Atlantic walrus also tends to have relatively shorter tusks and somewhat more of a flattened snout.
 Females weigh about two-thirds as much as males, with the Atlantic females averaging 560 kg, sometimes weighing as little as 400 kg, and the Pacific female averaging 800 kg.
-Length typically ranges from 2.2 to 3.6 m.
+Length typically ranges from 2.2 to 3.5 m.
 Newborn walruses are already quite large, averaging 33 to 85 kg in weight and 1 to 1.4 m in length across both sexes and subspecies.
-All told, the walrus is the third largest pinniped species, after the two elephant seals.
+Overall, the walrus is the third largest pinniped species, surpassed in size only by the southern and northern elephant seals.
 Walruses maintain such a high body weight because of the blubber stored underneath their skin.
 This blubber keeps them warm and the fat provides energy to the walrus.

 The walrus's body shape shares features with both sea lions (eared seals: Otariidae) and seals (true seals: Phocidae).
 As with otariids, it can turn its rear flippers forward and move on all fours; however, its swimming technique is more like that of true seals, relying less on flippers and more on sinuous whole body movements.
 Also like phocids, it lacks external ears.

 The extraocular muscles of the walrus are well-developed.
 This and its lack of orbital roof allow it to protrude its eyes and see in both a frontal and dorsal direction.
 However, vision in this species appears to be more suited for short-range.